ibm-cloud-docs/vmwaresolutions/archiref/fortigate/overview.md

 {{site.data.keyword.vmwaresolutions_full}} offers various solutions to meet your network security requirements.
 The base offering includes VMware NSX–T™ for integrated virtual networking and security.
 More network security features are available with the FortiGate® VM offering, which provides Fortinet®’s next–generation firewall (NGFW) capabilities in the form of a highly available pair of virtual FortiGate appliances.
 In addition to the architecture for FortiGate virtual machine (VM), {{site.data.keyword.cloud}} also offers a [FortiGate Security Appliance](/docs/fortigate-10g) offering, which provides a perimeter firewall, NAT, and VPN services in the form of a physical appliance.

-The solution is considered to be an extra component and extension of the VMware vCenter Server® offering on {{site.data.keyword.cloud_notm}}.
+The solution is considered to be an extra component and extension of the {{site.data.keyword.vcf-auto}} offering on {{site.data.keyword.cloud_notm}}.
 As a result, this document doesn’t cover the existing configuration of the foundation solutions on {{site.data.keyword.cloud_notm}}.
 For more information about the foundation solution architecture, see [Overview of VMware Solutions](/docs/vmwaresolutions?topic=vmwaresolutions-solution_overview).

 ## Topologies
 {: #fortigate-overview-topologies}